jepegit/cellpy/docs/getting_started/configuration.md

 raw/
 templates/
 ```
+It also creates a `.env_cellpy` file (most likely in the same directory as the configuration file, depending
+on if you have a configuration from before and how your system behaves).
+You need to edit this file
+to be able to utilize "automatic" loading of files through ssh connections.

 If you want to specify a root folder different from the default (your HOME
 folder), you can use the `-d` option *e.g.*